sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/info/freshmen/how-to-enroll.md

 To be admitted, you must hold a degree (or equivalent foreign qualification) and have obtained **at least 90 ECTS** in the following scientific-disciplinary sectors (or international equivalents):

-- INF/01
+- INF/01;
-- ING-INF/01, ING-INF/02, ING-INF/03, ING-INF/04, ING-INF/05
+- ING-INF/01, ING-INF/02, ING-INF/03, ING-INF/04, ING-INF/05;
-- FIS/01, FIS/02, FIS/07
+- FIS/01, FIS/02, FIS/07;
-- MAT/01, MAT/02, MAT/03, MAT/05, MAT/06, MAT/07, MAT/08, MAT/09
+- MAT/01, MAT/02, MAT/03, MAT/05, MAT/06, MAT/07, MAT/08, MAT/09;
-- SECS-S/01, SECS-S/06
+- SECS-S/01, SECS-S/06.

 Among these 90 ECTS, at least **72** must be in core subjects in mathematics, physics, computer science, ICT, data science, or information engineering.

 You are also required to have knowledge of:

-- Programming languages
+- Programming languages;
-- Algorithms and data structures
+- Algorithms and data structures;
-- Computer architectures
+- Computer architectures;
-- Databases
+- Databases;
-- Computer networks
+- Computer networks;
-- Operating systems
+- Operating systems;
-- Computability and complexity theory
+- Computability and complexity theory.

 ## Assessment of academic knowledge

 Your preparation will be evaluated based on:

-- Your degree class (L-31 or L-8)
+- Your degree class (L-31 or L-8);
-- Your final grade
+- Your final grade;
-- Your exam performance in relevant SSDs
+- Your exam performance in relevant SSDs.

 If you hold an L-31 or L-8 degree and graduated with at least **100/110**, you are generally admitted without an interview.